rbuurma/rise-2017/Assignments/DRAFT_Rise_assignment_8_CS1_collab.md

-Notes to self:

-Must teach students how to check their version of Python, how to install Python3, how to use github to grab the program, how to use the command line to run the program, how to troubleshoot basic problems

-Must scaffold this in to November - maybe via teaching them to use Markdown + Pandoc which I should do anyway, or maybe just via Command Line Bootcamp

 ## Anyone, anywhere, anybody: computing Austen’s differences
-### CS21-ENGL35 Fall 2017 joint assignment
+### CS21-ENGL35 Fall 2017 collaborative assignment

 DRAFT

 ## Intro

 In ENGL035: The Rise of the Novel we have been studying the history of the novel.
 We’re interested in the history of the novel for many reasons.
-For a long time, people have written and read novels for entertainment and for instruction; to learn about people unlike themselves, and to see representations of people like themselves circulate in print; to learn information about the world, and to learn new ways of thinking and feeling.
+For a long time, people have written and read novels for entertainment and for instruction; to learn about people unlike themselves, and to see representations of people like themselves circulate in print; to learn about the world, and to learn new ways of thinking and feeling.
 In this class, we have been especially interested in how the novel developed both as a reflection of social and psychological life and a model for it.
-That is, the novel was form that reflected what it was like to think, feel, and live as an everyday and historically unremarkable person, but it was also as a form that helped readers learn the range of possibilities for how they might learn to think, feel, and live as everyday people.
-The novel helped you learn how you might fall in love, grow up, be (or become) a woman (or a man), mourn the loss of a child, and - perhaps most importantly - come to to understand (or believe) how you are (or are potentially) a valuable and interesting person even in the face of overwhelming evidence that you are actually a very ordinary and very replaceable person.
+That is, the novel was a form that reflected what it was like to think, feel, and live as an everyday and historically unremarkable person, but it was also a form that opened up new possibilities for how a reader might think, feel, and live as an everyday person.
+The novel helped you learn how you might fall in love, grow up, be (or become, or refuse to become) a woman (or a man), grow old, or mourn the loss of a child.
+Perhaps most importantly, the novel could help you understand (or believe) that you are (or are potentially) a valuable and interesting person even in the face of overwhelming evidence that you are actually a very ordinary and very replaceable person.

 When we read novels for the purpose of discussing them in a classroom, we read them in part as we read when we read for pleasure - from cover to cover, following the plot, identifying (or not) with characters, enjoying the scenery.
-But we also read them more discontinuously and intensively - skipping around to search for evidence of a claim, dwelling for twenty minutes on a single word (as on October 25, 2017, when we spent that amount of time discussing the final word of Evelina, which is “Evelina”).
-And while reading takes a long time, novels themselves are long (sometimes VERY long), and the semester and our attention spans are short.
-Therefore in Rise we will only be able to read (give or take) ten novels published over the span of 242 years (1719-1961).
-During this time, hundreds of thousands of novels were published, so we need to be selective.
+But we also read them more discontinuously and intensively - skipping around to search for evidence of a claim, dwelling for twenty minutes on a single word (as on that memorable October 25, 2017, when we spent that amount of time discussing the final word of Evelina, which is “Evelina”).
+This kind of reading takes a long time, novels themselves are long (sometimes VERY long), and the semester and our attention spans are short.
+Therefore in this class we have only been able to read (give or take) ten novels published over the span of 242 years (1719-1961).
+During this timespan, hundreds of thousands of novels were published, so we need to be selective.

 How do we choose?
 We choose novels for a syllabus like ours - in which we can only read ten novels - not because they are "average" nor because they are wholly "exceptional," but because they are "exemplary."
-The are in some sense the "best," yes, but they are the best "of their kind."
-They must somehow split the difference between representing larger groups of novels (so that we can learn something about "the novel" in the class, not just something about ten novels random novels) and being compelling and important in their own right.
-This usually involves making some claim about how our choices are both representative but also distinctive.
-Jane Austen's novels, for example, are regularly framed as distinctive.
-Though it is clear how they draw on existing conventions, we also imagine them as somehow significantly different from the novels that came before them.
+The are in some (controversial) sense the "best," yes, but they are the best "of their kind."
+They must somehow represent larger groups of novels (so that we can learn something about "the novel" in the class, not just something about ten random novels), and yet they must also be compelling and important in their own right.
+We implicitly claim, therefore, that each novel on our syllabus is  representative but also distinctive.
+Jane Austen's novels, for example, are regularly framed in this way.
+Though it is clear how they draw on existing conventions, we also imagine them as significantly different from the novels that came before them, and as exerting a strong influence on the novels that came after them.
 For critic Ian Watt, for example, Austen is innovative in the way she joins different forms of realism that were previously separate, allowing one novel to be both psychologically realist and yet also true to external life.
 For critics like D.A.
 Miller and Frances Ferguson, Austen's narrative style (her impersonal narrator and use of free indirect discourse) is both new and trendsetting.
-(Interestingly, this razor's-edge logic of the canon is also a logic the novel itself must negotiated: it must represent characters who are unusual enough to be interesting and yet average enough to pass as everyday people.)
+(Interestingly, as we've discussed in class, this razor's-edge logic of the exemplary canon is also a logic the novel itself must negotiate: it must represent characters who are unusual enough to be interesting and yet average enough to pass as everyday people, who in the words of Catherine Gallagher.)

 ## Comparison: How?